edleeenna/quiz_app/README.md

 - Frontend: React, Typescript
 - Backend: FastAPI (Python)
-- AI Integration: Groq API for quiz generation
+- AI Integration: Groq API for quiz generation (NOT to be confused with Grok :wink: , yuck )
-- PDF processing

 ## Getting Started
 ### Prerequisites